Yellow rain: Allegations

-The Soviet Union described these accusations as a "big lie" and in turn accused the US government of using chemical weapons during the Vietnam War.
+The Soviet Union described these accusations as a "big lie" and said that the US government used chemical weapons during the Vietnam War and supplied them to Afghan rebels and Salvadoran troops.
 The American accusations prompted a United Nations investigation in Pakistan and Thailand.
 This involved five doctors and scientists who interviewed alleged witnesses and collected samples that were purported to come from Afghanistan and Cambodia.
 However, the interviews produced conflicting testimony and the analyses of the samples were inconclusive.
 The UN experts also examined two refugees who claimed to be suffering from the after-effects of a chemical attack, but the refugees were instead diagnosed as having fungal skin infections.
 The team reported that they were unable to verify that chemical weapons had been used but noted that circumstantial evidence "suggestive of the possible use of some sort of toxic chemical substance in some instances."

 The US mycotoxin analyses were reported in the scientific literature in 1983 and 1984 and reported small amounts of mycotoxins called trichothecenes, ranging from the parts per million to traces in the parts per billion range.
 The lowest possible limit of detection in these mycotoxin analyses is in the parts per billion range.
 However, several inconsistencies in these reports caused a "prolonged, and at times acrimonious, debate on the validity of the analyses".
 A 2003 medical review notes that this debate may have been exacerbated since "Although analytical methods were in their infancy during the controversy, they were still sensitive enough to pick up low levels of environmental trichothecene contamination."